-- Coordination for dates and logistics as needed with the provincial, district, and community leaders/officials to implement the study. - Recruitment of FGD participants according to the selection criteria. - Field data collection per the implementation plan. - Quality control procedures enacted. - Final set of summary notes, transcripts, 40% translated transcripts, and all FGD audio recordings.
+- Coordination for dates and logistics as needed with the provincial, district, and community leaders/officials to implement the study. - Field data collection per the implementation plan. - Quality control procedures enacted. - Final set of survey responses uploaded.

 Analysis and Reporting Phase